-Rasmus and I arrived in Athens, Greece, this thursday.
+Rasmus and I arrived in Athens, Greece on Thursday.
 Since then we have had four days of amazing adventures.
-We drove from Athens to Lefkada, where we jumped onboard a sailing boat and started first part of our journey which is 8 days of sailing around small greek islands and 8 days of roadtrip on the main land.
+We drove from Athens to Lefkada, where we jumped onboard a sailing boat and started the first part of our journey which is 8 days of sailing around small greek islands and 8 days of road trip on the mainland.

 We will update you on our journey in a few days, but now we are going to fish from the boat in a small beautiful turquoise lagoon where we are spending the night.